rustonaut/checked-command/README.md

 For other examples e.g. about how the mocking works take a look at the [examples dir](./examples/) or the module level documentation produced by rustdoc which likely should be hosted [on docs.rs](https://docs.rs/mapped-command).
 Be aware that the link leads to the latest released version and might as such be out of sync if updates have not yet been released.

+## Contribution

+See the license terms below, issues and PR's are welcome.

+### About running tests

+Many tests only run if the `mocking` feature is enabled, as such run tests with the different features enabled/disabled.

 ## License

 Licensed under either of